MicrosoftDocs/Devices-docs/surface/surface-pro-nfc.md

 **Does the NFC feature support waking up the device from sleep mode?**

-- No, the current NFC technology does not support waking up the device from sleep mode.
-This means that the device must be awake and active for NFC interactions to occur.
+- No, the current NFC technology doesn't support waking up the device from sleep mode.
+Surface Pro 10 must be awake and active for NFC interactions to occur.

 **Do all Surface Pro devices support reading NFC?**